bbatsov/metaredux/_posts/2019-06-11-weird-ruby-zeroing-in-on-a-couple-of-numeric-predicates.md

 if foo.nonzero? ...
 ```

 So far, so good.
 Nothing really weird, right?
-Let's now take a closer at the two predicate functions:
+Let's now take a closer at the two predicate methods:

 ``` ruby
 0.zero?